New British PM Truss brings tougher UK stance on China

 The Global Times, published by China's Communist Party's official newspaper the People's Daily, has dubbed Truss a “radical populist” and said she should drop the “outdated imperial mentality”.

-Chinese Foreign Ministry spokesperson Mao Ning said on Tuesday that she hopes relations with Britain will remain “on the right track”.
+Chinese Foreign Ministry spokesperson Mao Ning said yesterday that she hopes relations with Britain will remain “on the right track”.

 James Rogers, co-founder of the London-based Council on Geostrategy think tank, said Truss would impose more restrictions on China buying up British companies and would do more to bind together countries to counter China's rise.